Skip to content

 Foodie Detectives: A Book of Clues by Lacey Benard, illustrated by Lulu Cheng

 Readers will feel like they are in a restaurant ordering dim sum as they follow the bilingual clues to guess what is inside the steamer basket!
 This is a clever, fun, and delicious way to introduce readers to Mandarin Chinese!
-This series also includes Lucky Lunar Animals which describes the 12 animals of the Chinese Zodiac and Boba Emotions, which using faces on boba drinks to describe emotions. [bilingual Mandarin Chinese board book, ages baby and up]
+This series also includes Lucky Lunar Animals, which describes the 12 animals of the Chinese Zodiac, and Boba Emotions, which uses faces on boba drinks to describe emotions. [bilingual Mandarin Chinese board book, ages baby and up]

 Foodie Detectives: A Book of Clues by Lacey Benard, illustrated by Lulu Cheng